History of Macau: 1949–1999: Macau and the People's Republic of China

 Riots broke out in 1966 during the Cultural Revolution, when local Chinese and the Macau authority clashed, the most serious one being the 12-3 incident.
 This was prompted by government delays in approving a new wing for a Communist Party elementary school in Taipa.
 The school board illegally commenced construction, the colonial government sent police to stop the workers, and several people were injured in the conflict.
 On December 3, 1966, two days of rioting occurred in which hundreds were injured and six to eight people were killed, leading also to a total deescalation by the Portuguese government.
-The event set in motion de facto abdication of Portuguese control over Macau, putting it on the path to eventual decolonization.
+The event set in motion de facto abdication of Portuguese control over Macau, putting it on the path to eventual decolonisation.

 The Portuguese governor of Macau signing a statement of apology under a portrait of Mao Zedong.

 On 29 January 1967, the Portuguese governor, José Manuel de Sousa e Faro Nobre de Carvalho, with the endorsement of Portuguese prime minister Salazar, signed a statement of apology at the Chinese Chamber of Commerce, under a portrait of Mao Zedong, with Ho Yin, the chamber's president, presiding.
 Two agreements were signed, one with Macau's Chinese community, and the other with mainland China.
 The latter committed the government to compensate local Chinese community leaders with as much as 2 million Macau patacas and to prohibit all Kuomintang activities in Macau.
 This move ended the conflict, and relations between the government and the leftist organisations remained largely peaceful.
 This success in Macau encouraged leftists in Hong Kong to "do the same", leading to riots by leftists in Hong Kong in 1967.

-After the 1974 Carnation Revolution overthrew the dictatorship of Marcelo Caetano, Portugal began a formal process of decolonization.
+After the 1974 Carnation Revolution overthrew the dictatorship of Marcelo Caetano, Portugal began a formal process of decolonisation.
 Over the next several years, it made two offers to return Macau and China rejected both.
-In 1979, Portugal and China established formal diplomatic relations and reached a secret agreement to characterize Macau as a Chinese territory under Portuguese administration.
+In 1979, Portugal and China established formal diplomatic relations and reached a secret agreement to characterise Macau as a Chinese territory under Portuguese administration.

 In 1994, the Bridge of Friendship was completed, the second bridge connecting Macau and Taipa.
 In November 1995, the Macau International Airport was inaugurated.
 Before then the territory only had 2 temporary airports for small aeroplanes, in addition to several permanent heliports.
 In 1997, the Macau Stadium was completed in Taipa.